insure logo

 • Homeowners with poor credit pay an average of 127% more for home insurance than someone with excellent credit.
 That’s roughly $1,700 more annually.

-• People with fair credit pay on average 34% more than those with excellent credit.
-That’s $425 on average.
+• People with fair credit pay 34% more than those with excellent credit.
+That’s an average of $425.

 State average home insurance premium by credit score